Jizera Mountains: History

 The first settlements in the area date back to prehistory.
 Later on, Celts, German tribes resides in the valleys until they left in 5th century.
-Later came Lusatian Sorbs.
+Later came Slavs.
+Since the 10th century, the border between Poland and Bohemia (Czechia) ran through the mountains.
+Following the fragmentation of Poland into smaller duchies, the Polish portion of the mountains was located in the duchies of Silesia, Legnica, Jawor and Lwówek.
+In 1281, Duke Bernard the Lightsome of the Piast dynasty granted a portion of the Izera Mountains to the Knights Hospitaller from Strzegom.
 In the 14th century, German-speaking colonists came and started clearing of the dense primeval forests.
 Permanent settlements were established.
 In the 16th century, several glass works were founded.
 Glassmaking had a profound effect on the ecosystem.
 The primeval forest was gradually replaced by fast-growing spruce monoculture.
 Other important industries included tin-mining, metallurgy and textile.